promregator/promregator/docs/config.md

 * *NONE*: no authentication verification is required (default)
 * *BASIC*: an authentication verification using HTTP Basic Authentication is performed.
 Valid credentials are taken from `promregator.authentication.basic.username` and `promregator.authentication.basic.password`.

+### Subgroup "promregator.discoverer"
+Configures how the way how the discoverer (mind the difference to the discover**y**) resolves non-complete target configurations with the help of the metadata provided by Cloud Foundry.

+The primary task of the discovere**r** is to resolve target configurations, which do *not* refer to a single application.
+The discoverer introspects the Cloud Foundry Organizations, Spaces and Applications and provides a list of applications, which are selected for scraping.

+#### Option "promregator.discoverer.timeout" (optional)
+This option allows you to specify how long (in seconds) the discoverer should consider a once-fetched application to be valid.

+The primary relevance of this option is to determine the point in time, how low [(internal) metrics](enrichment.md) generated shall be considered valid.
+The timeout is automatically prolonged, if the instance still is seen on the Cloud Foundry platform.
+Once the application is gone (for example, it has been deleted), this timeout (counting from the point of time it was seen last) comes into play.
+If the application does not reappear within this time frame, also the samples of the internal metrics will be deleted.
+If the application reappears after the deletion, it is considered "a new application" and the internal metrics start from zero.

+The default value is 600 seconds (i.e. 10 minutes).

 ### Subgroup "promregator.endpoint"
 Configures the way how the metrics endpoints `/metrics` and `/singleTargetMetrics` behave.